gcassel/Modular-Organizing-Terminology/terms/action.md

 On a closely related note, many abundant and easily accessed resources, such as oxygen for respiration, are generally taken for granted (and ignored) by most if not all agents within a specific context.

-Most actions can be clearly described with types including *transformation, creation, transportation, transmission* and *transfer*.
+Actions can be clearly described with [types](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/type.md) including *transformation, creation, destruction, emergence, transportation, transmission* and *transfer*.
+(Entries to be added.)